joaoluizmagalhaes/jobisty-test/README.md

 yarn
 # or
 npm install

+## Configuration

+### .env File
+This project requires an `.env` file for environment variables.
+You need to create this file in the root of the project.

+#### Required Environment Variables
+- `VITE_OPEN_WEATHER_API_KEY`: Your API key for the OpenWeather API.
 ```
+I've also added a .env.example file with the name of the environment variable.

 # Running the App
 To start the app in development mode (with hot-code reloading, error reporting, etc.), run: